Confessions, Contradictions, Beauty

-“How one walks through the world, the endless small adjustments of balance, is affected by the shifting weights of beautiful things.”
-Elaine Scarry from On Beauty.
+“How one walks through the world, the endless small adjustments of balance, is affected by the shifting weights of beautiful things.” —Elaine Scarry from On Beauty

 I’m a romantic.
 This isn’t a side of myself I show the world but my romantic sense of how I think the world should be drives most everything I do.
 I want to feel that euphoria of new love as often as I can and I’m obsessed with beautiful things.
 Whenever I am in New York City I try to find a moment to rush to the Metropolitan Museum of Art and kickstart my senses by sitting in front of something for an hour—usually the Van Gogh section.
 The fierce color and Van Gogh’s frightening sense of the intensity of the world jives with my own drive to find something more real than what seems achievable at the surface.
-For better or for worse, this is why I’ve chosen a life in the theater—to live more deeply—to indulge my own romanticism.
+For better or for worse, this is why I’ve chosen a life in the theatre—to live more deeply—to indulge my own romanticism.

 Elaine Scarry in her book On Beauty in its wonderful opening chapter, "On Beauty and Being Wrong," talks about two ways we make errors in beauty.
 The first and less grievous is when we hold something up as beautiful and then discover it no longer warrants our high regard.
 We’ve all had this experience—fallen for someone, overwhelmed by beauty, and then within minutes sometimes or hours or years, we can’t recall whatever attracted us in the first place.
 More worrisome, though, for Scarry is the second kind of error “something you did not hold to be beautiful suddenly turns up in your arms arrayed in full beauty.”
-Like Scarry, this is my great worry for the American theater, that we might engage practices that perpetuate that second kind of error in beauty.
+Like Scarry, this is my great worry for the American theatre, that we might engage practices that perpetuate that second kind of error in beauty.

 This essay is an attempt to make sense of my own obsessions about love and beauty, and to introduce myself as editor of HowlRound.
 I'm tracking my obsessions through three lenses: